Breadcrumb

 Peterhouse Overseas Scholarships (students from outside the UK only)

-Peterhouse will be offering up to two full-cost scholarships for candidates applying in October 2022 with overseas fee status from countries not covered by the Jardine Scholarship scheme, including students from the European Union.
+Peterhouse will be offering up to two full-cost scholarships for candidates applying in October 2023 with overseas fee status from countries not covered by the Jardine Scholarship scheme, including students from the European Union.
 The scholarships will be awarded on the basis of academic merit, with consideration for the level of financial need of the individual student.
 Partial support for further candidates may also be available.

 Cambridge Overseas Trust (students from outside the UK only) - the main source of scholarships for undergraduate overseas wishing to study at Cambridge.
 These are full or part-cost awards, which may be specific to country, region or subject studied.
 This includes the Rowan Williams Cambridge Studentship for students from areas of instability or conflict.

-University of Cambridge which participate in this scheme.
 Grants, College Scholarships and College Prizes (for current Peterhouse students only) - further support and awards are available to students while they are studying at Peterhouse.

 Organ Scholarships